-The requirement is changed with regard to ethylene glycol ethers.
 Ethylene glycol ethers classified in accordance with Table 1 in requirement O1 are prohibited in adhesives, compared to version 2 of the Chemical Module where all ethylene glycol ethers were prohibited.
-See O2 for requirements with respect to alkylphenol ethoxylates or other alkylphenol derivatives and phthalates.
+See O3 and O10 respectively for requirements with respect to alkylphenol ethoxylates or other alkylphenol derivatives and phthalates.

 Both halogenated solvents and ethylene glycol ethers are volatile organic compounds, VOCs.
-Volatile organic compounds are undesirable, since they are typically harmful to health, often non-readily-degradable in an aquatic environment and can have negative effects on the earth's ozone layer.
+Volatile organic compounds are undesirable, since they are typically harmful to health, often non-readily degradable in an aquatic environment and can have negative effects on the earth's ozone layer.
 In addition to this, some halogenated solvents have been classified as carcinogenic and they may also be toxic for aquatic organisms and do not easily degrade.
 Therefore, the presence of halogenated solvents in adhesives used in Nordic Swan Ecolabelled paper is prohibited.
-Ethylene glycol ethers that are classified in accordance with Table 1 are now prohibited, which allows the use of non-hazardous alternatives.
+Ethylene glycol ethers that are classified in accordance with Table 1 are now prohibited, which allows the use of less hazardous alternatives.